JoannaAdermark1/life-hack/README.md

 ![Screenshot 2023-10-27 at 08 33 58](https://github.com/JoannaAdermark1/life-hack/assets/137285482/a3833e66-096a-4b24-9a55-10b849c28a94)

+## Features

+- **Folding Techniques:** Learn how to keep your clothes neatly folded using the KonMari method and other creative approaches.
+Efficient storage and space-saving techniques are just a click away.

+- **Hanging Tab:** Discover the art of using soda can tabs on your hangers to create cascading hangers.
+Maximize your closet space and prevent clothes from overlapping.

+- **Shelf Divider:** Explore the use of shelf dividers to separate different types of clothing.
+This simple trick makes it easy to maintain an organized drawer and prevents clothes from getting mixed up.

+- **Label Storage Bin:** Categorize your clothes by type (e.g., shirts, pants, dresses) and use separate bins for each category.
+With clear containers and labels, identifying your items is a breeze.
+-
 #### Folding Techniques:
 - Learn about different folding techniques that can help you keep your clothes organized, save space, and make them easily accessible.